scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 make sure that the compiler and library container settings would not get out of sync, we had to make sure that classpath container edition should not fire if you have both Scala-library and Scala-compiler on classpath.
-In you do the best way to proceed is from a project's choice of Scala Installation, which cascades to classpath containers — and a dialog will guide you there if you try to modify such a classpath container directly anyway [#]_.
+The best way to proceed is from a project's choice of Scala Installation, which cascades to classpath containers — and a link will guide you there if you try to modify such a classpath container directly anyway [#]_.

 This will let you have a project which classpath is managed the